Study Trip to the Netherlands, 29-30 April 2025

 Practical Experience at NESO Training Center

-On the second day, we went for job shadowing at the NESO cleaning training center.
-NESO is the first and largest training center in the Netherlands specializing in cleaning professions.
+On the second day, we job shadowed at the NESO cleaning training center.
+NESO is the first and largest training center in the Netherlands specialising in cleaning professions.
 We were welcomed by Jeroen Aalbers, who provided a comprehensive overview of the training approach and facility structure.

 At NESO, most of the learning takes place in a practical environment – teaching is done in small groups, and it is believed that making mistakes is part of learning.
 For example, in toilet cleaning training, 7 toilets are cleaned consecutively – in each subsequent one, mistakes made in the previous one are corrected.
 This approach could also be applied in Estonia to increase learners’ practical awareness and sense of responsibility.

-We had the opportunity to job shadow in various typical rooms: a classroom, a hotel room, a hospital ward, a kindergarten, an office.
+We had the opportunity to job shadow in various types of rooms: a classroom, a hotel room, a hospital ward, a kindergarten, an office.
 Additionally, we gained hands-on experience in window cleaning and floor maintenance.
-We participated in a practical training session for Exentr machines, led by Wouter Joosse.
+We participated in a practical training session on using Exentr machines, led by Wouter Joosse.
 Particularly thought-provoking was the fact that in the Netherlands, men predominantly work as cleaning service providers, contrary to Estonia, where cleaning service providers are mostly women.

 At NESO, most of the learning takes place in a practical environment – teaching is done in small groups, and it is believed that making mistakes is part of learning.
 For example, in toilet cleaning training, 7 toilets are cleaned consecutively – in each subsequent one, mistakes made in the previous one are corrected.
 This approach could also be applied in Estonia to increase learners’ practical awareness and sense of responsibility.

-We had the opportunity to job shadow in various typical rooms: a classroom, a hotel room, a hospital ward, a kindergarten, an office.
+We had the opportunity to job shadow in various types of rooms: a classroom, a hotel room, a hospital ward, a kindergarten, an office.
 Additionally, we gained hands-on experience in window cleaning and floor maintenance.
-We participated in a practical training session for Exentr machines, led by Wouter Joosse.
+We participated in a practical training session on using Exentr machines, led by Wouter Joosse.
 Particularly thought-provoking was the fact that in the Netherlands, men predominantly work as cleaning service providers, contrary to Estonia, where cleaning service providers are mostly women.